First-order Methods for Unconstrained Vector Optimization Problems: A Unified Majorization-Minimization Perspective: First-order methods for VOPs with polyhedral cones

 where $C:=conv\{A_{i},i\in[l]\}$ is a base of $K^{*}$.
 In other words, selecting a transform matrix in (\ref{sdp}) is equivalent to selecting a base of $K^{*}$.
-As a result, the linear convergence rate of Algorithm \ref{alg7} is sensitive to the choice of $A$.
+Consequently, the linear convergence rate of Algorithm \ref{alg7} is sensitive to the choice of $A$.
 When $K=\mathbb{R}^{m}_{+}$, the steepest descent method \citep{FS2000} fixs $A=I_{m}$, i.e., $C=\Delta_{m}$. \end{remark}